gooberf/InfiniteHallway/README.md

-Not really a game, it's more an interactive experience that I work on in my free-time to improve my Python understanding.
-There really is no end-goal, but feel free to give feedback to this silly thing.
+# Infinite Hallway

+## Introduction
+cool interactive experience used by a few guys to improve their understanding of the Python language.

+# How To Play

+do i really have to tell you?